isignpy/isign/docs/submit.md

 #### Set up a distribution provisioning profile for this app.

+Caveat - the following advice may be incorrect; at present all we have is folklore.

-Your mileage may vary here, but sometimes the App Store does not like to use wildcard application identifiers.
+Your mileage may vary here, but sometimes the App Store does not like to use wildcard app identifiers, e.g. `YOURTEAMID.net.neilk.*`

 So, you will need to create a provisioning profile that matches the application identifier above, exactly.

-!! maybe we need to use a new distribution cert as well??
-!! maybe we should use a wildcard after all?

 In a web browser, go to developer.apple.com > Certificates, Identifiers and Profiles.